 One of the best things to do in Leuven, a 3-hour walking tour guided by Leuven Leisure which covers everything you need to know about Leuven.

-Jacob (our guide) took us all over the city in a story like manner introducing us to Leuven’s history and entertaining us with stories of the places we visited most of it featured in this guide.
+Jacob (our guide) took us all over the city in a story like manner introducing us to Leuven’s history.
+He was entertaining us with stories of the places we visited most of it featured in this guide.
 Starting at the University tower.

 Walking around the city gives you a gorgeous view of the Stadhuis from different angles.